DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/data_syncing.md

+---
-# Syncing data best practice
+title: Syncing data best practice
+---

 To ensure smooth and reliable integration with the API, it’s important to follow best practice when syncing participant and training data.